Electric trike

 An electric trike is a three-wheeled vehicle powered by an electric motor.

 Overview

 Definition

 While the normal legal definition of motorcycle is a two-wheeled vehicle, in the USA a motorcycle may also be three-wheeled.
 This classification does not depend on whether the operator is fully enclosed by a "cage" or exposed to the elements.

-Electric trikes have become increasingly popular in the last few years due to their versatility and the convenience they offer.
-They are available in a variety of sizes, some of which are designed for recreational purposes while others can be used as a form of alternative transportation.
-An electric tricycle is ideal for those that want to get around in an eco-friendly way and yet still require more stability than a regular bicycle can provide.
-Aside from being easy to ride, many models feature powerful motors, large batteries and even headlights or other accessories depending on your needs - making them great for commuters who need something sturdy that can travel long distances without putting a strain on the environment.
-As such, electric trikes are a fantastic solution for those looking for an efficient and sustainable mode of transport.

 Configurations

 Three-wheeled vehicles with one front wheel and two rear wheels are known as a delta design or the traditional trike (tricycle) design, while vehicles with two front wheels and one rear wheel are known as a tadpole design.

+Electric Trike Types

+Electric trikes come in various styles, each designed to cater to different needs and preferences.
+Whether you're looking for comfort, practicality, or performance, there’s an electric trike to match your lifestyle.
+Here are the main types of electric trikes: